Farmers Insurance: Auto, Home, and Renters

 Mobile Apps

-The Farmers Mobile App lets you easily control your insurance from your phone or mobile device.
+The mobile app lets you easily control your policy from your phone or mobile device.
 These are some of its main features:

 • Access payment and billing options